brcolow/surfmetjs/README.md

 This formulation maximizes the radius (r) while guaranteeing that all data points are outside or on the circle through the squared distance constraint (reversed inequality compared to MZC).

 These objective functions, along with the associated constraints, are used within non-linear optimization algorithms to find the circle parameters (a, b, r) that satisfy the specific geometric conditions for each case (MZC, MCC, MIC).

-## Papers

-The paper we will try and use for the implementation of MZC, MCC and MIC will be

 ## Surface Metrology